guangningwei/Jamovi-DTAWIN/README.md

 Please do the following steps to make sure module works in jamovi

-Please delete the previous jamovi completely before moving on to the next steps
+Please uninstall the previous jamovi completely before moving on to the next steps

 1. PLease download the Jamovi 1.2.27 and you can find in this link https://www.jamovi.org/download.html
 2. Download this package (DTA)